 Menu Item Description System Profile Allows you to set the system profile.
-If you set the System Profile option to a mode other than

-Custom, the BIOS automatically sets the rest of the options.
-You can only change the rest of the options if the mode is set to Custom.
-By default, the System Profile option is set to Performance

-Per Watt Optimized (DAPC).
+If you set the System Profile option to a mode other that Custom , the BIOS automatically sets the rest of the options.
+You can only change the rest o options if the mode is set to Custom .
+By default, the System Profile option is set to Performa Per Watt Optimized (DAPC) .
 DAPC is Dell Active Power Controller.

-NOTE: The following parameters are available only when the System Profile is set to Custom.

-CPU Power Allows you to set the CPU power management.
-By default, the CPU Power Management option Management is set to System DBPM (DAPC).
+NOTE: The following parameters are available only when the System Profile is set to Custom .
+CPU Power Management Allows you to set the CPU power management.
+By default, the CPU Power Management option is set to System DBPM (DAPC) .
 DBPM is Demand-Based Power Management.
 Memory Frequency Allows you to set the memory frequency.
-By default, the Memory Frequency option is set to
+By default, the Memory Frequency option is set to Maximum Performance .

-Maximum Performance.

 Turbo Boost Allows you to enable or disable the processor to operate in turbo boost mode.
-By default, the

-Turbo Boost option is set to Enabled.

-Menu Item Description C1E Allows your

-Allows you to enable or disable the processor to switch to a minimum performance state when it is idle.
-By default, the C1E option is set to Enabled.
+By default, the Turbo Boost option is set to Enabled .
+C1E Allows you to enable or disable the processor to switch to a minimum performance state when it is idle.
+By default, the C1E option is set to Enabled .
 C States Allows you to enable or disable the processor to operate in all available power states.
-By default, the C States option is set to Enabled.
+By default, the C States option is set to Enabled .
 Monitor/Mwait Allows you to enable Monitor/Mwait instructions in the processor.
-By default, the Monitor/

-Mwait option is set to Enabled for all system profiles, except Custom.
+By default, the Monitor/ Mwait option is set to Enabled for all system profiles, except Custom .

-NOTE: This option can be disabled only if the C States option in Custom mode is disabled.
+Menu Item Description NOTE: This option can be disabled only if the C States option in Custom mode is disabled.
 NOTE: When C States is enabled in Custom mode, changing the Monitor/Mwait setting does not impact system power/performance.
 Memory Patrol Scrub Allows you to set the memory patrol scrub frequency.
-By default, the Memory Patrol Scrub option is set to Standard.
+By default, the Memory Patrol Scrub option is set to Standard .
 Memory Refresh Rate Allows you to set the memory refresh rate.
-By default, the Memory Refresh Rate option is set to

-1x.

-Memory Operating Voltage

-Allows you to set the DIMM voltage selection.
-When set to Auto, the system automatically sets the system voltage to the optimal setting based on the DIMM capacity and the numbers of DIMMs installed.
-By default, the Memory Operating Voltage option is set to Auto.
+By default, the Memory Refresh Rate option is set to 1x .
+Memory Operating Voltage Allows you to set the DIMM voltage selection.
+When set to Auto , the system automatically sets the system voltage to the optimal setting based on the DIMM capacity and the numbers of DIMMs installed.
+By default, the Memory Operating Voltage option is set to Auto .
+Collaborative CPU Performance Control When set to enabled, the CPU power management is controlled by the OS DBPM and the System DBPM (DAPC).
+By default, the option is set to Disabled